Kushagra-singh-NEU/Kushagra-singh-NEU/README.md

 ### Big Data Processing and Analysis Using Pyspark and Pandas

 - Processed and analyzed a large dataset of 2.5 million rows using Pyspark and Pandas.

+### Customer Segmentation with Machine Learning

+- Implemented unsupervised machine learning for customer segmentation.
+- Achieved a 20% increase in sales revenue and improved customer loyalty.

 ### Driver Drowsiness System